Command an Incredibly Realistic Approach to IT Security

 - Implement security operations, procedures, & policies that can be maintained not just for the budget you had when they’re implemented.
 Your security systems and methods must be adjustable during times of reduced budgets.
 Don’t make it such an administrative, systems, and approval-based layers nightmare that you have to expend sizable resources to reduce it down later.

 - Security Training is important; the individual is the weakest link.
 Use a 9-month recurring training approach instead of annual 12-month training for staff.
 Have “Refresher Training” for those who experience additional security issues or concerns.

-- Significant Security Changes typically impact a workforce’s culture and may create an emotional resistance, including from management.
+- Significant security changes typically impact a workforce’s culture and may create an emotional resistance, including from management.
 Having some employees getting onboard in advance will help.
 There must also be senior management support in advance.
-So, appropriate approaches to address an upcoming big change could involve: 1) down-to-earth simple lay language to explain the need for the change, 2) the resources expended, 3) the benefits to be experienced, and 4) the logic and business decisions that decided the type of changes.
+So, appropriate approaches to address an upcoming big change could involve: 1) down-to-earth simple lay language to explain the need for the change, 2) mention the resources expended, 3) the benefits to be experienced, and 4) the logic and business decisions that decided the types of changes.

 - Use the earlier listed items that are potentially needing improvements in the IT Security area.